 "Sample Applications" below can be printed for your information and reference, but only an application completed online will be accepted for certification.

 If you have any questions or experience any difficulty completing the online application, please contact ABOR.

 You can apply for certification as MT(AAB), MLT(AAB), POLT(AAB) or PBT(AAB) through the AAB Board of Registry (ABOR) by filling out the online application.

 Before proceeding to fill out the online application, make sure that you will be able to provide the following information where applicable.

 All items throughout the application must be completed.
 Please designate "not applicable" where necessary.
 If space is insufficient, mail additional information to the ABOR office.
 Make sure your name and address appear on all additional information.

 Certification Application and Examination Fees: Application fees are non-refundable.
 Examination fees are refundable if the examination is cancelled sufficiently in advance.
 View fees for MT(AAB)/MLT(AAB), POLT(AAB), and PBT(AAB).

 Limit: Two reexaminations.
-Applicants who have failed an ABOR examination three times may reapply for certification two years after the date of the last failed examination.
+Applicants who have failed an ABOR examination three times may reapply for certification eighteen (18) months after the date of the last failed examination and retake the examination twenty-four (24) months after the date of the last failed examination.

 EXAMINATIONS: All applicants for certification must pass the appropriate ABOR examination(s).